 What is carbon monoxide (CO) and how is it produced?

-burning of various fuels, including coal, wood, charcoal, oil, kerosene, propane, and natural gas.
+of various fuels, including coal, wood, charcoal, oil, kerosene, propane, and natural gas.
+Products and

-Products and equipment powered by internal combustion engines such as portable generators, cars, lawn
+equipment powered by internal combustion engines such as portable generators, cars, lawn mowers, and power

 How many people are unintentionally poisoned by CO?

-consumer products.
-These products include malfunctioning fuel-burning appliances such as furnaces,
+products.
+These products include malfunctioning fuel-burning appliances such as furnaces, ranges, water heaters

 What are the symptoms of CO poisoning?

-that they are being exposed.
-The initial symptoms of low to moderate CO poisoning are similar to the
+they are being exposed.
+The initial symptoms of low to moderate CO poisoning are similar to the flu (but

 - Shortness of breath